NVIDIA/aistore/README.md

 * can be used as a standalone highly-available protected storage;
 * includes MapReduce extension for massively parallel resharding of very large datasets.

 Last but not the least, AIS features open format and, therefore, freedom to copy or move your data off of AIS at any time using familiar Linux `tar(1)`, `scp(1)`, `rsync(1)` and similar.

-For general description, design philosophy, and components, please see the [AIS overview](docs/overview.md).
+For detailed overview, design philosophy, and components, please see this [document](docs/overview.md) where you can also find 5 (five) alternative ways to populate AIStore with existing datasets.

 ## Table of Contents
 - [Prerequisites](#prerequisites)